-39.4 The Number Limitation Function of MAC in Port Troubleshooting Help
+41.4 The Number Limitation Function of MAC and IP in Port, VLAN Troubleshooting Help

-The number limitation function of MAC in Port is disabled by default, if users need to limit the number of user accessing the network, they can enable it.
+The number limitation function of MAC and IP in Port, VLAN is disabled by default, if users need to limit the number of user accessing the network, they can enable it.
 If the number limitation function of MAC address can not be configured, please check whether Spanning-tree, dot1x, TRUNK is running on the switch and whether the port is configured as a MAC-binding port.
-The number

-If all the configurations are normal, after enabling the number limitation function of MAC in Port, users can use debug commands to debug every limitation, check the details of number limitations and judge whether the number limitation function is correct.
+The number limitation function of MAC address is mutually exclusive to these configurations, so if the users need to enable the number limitation function of MAC address on the port, they should check these functions mentioned above on this port are disabled.
+If all the configurations are normal, after enabling the number limitation function of MAC and IP in Port, VLAN, users can use debug commands to debug every limitation, check the details of number limitations and judge whether the number limitation function is correct.
 If there is any problem, please sent result to technical service center.

-Chapter 40 Operational Configuration of AM Function
+Chapter 42 Operational Configuration of AM Function

-40.1 Introduction to AM Function
+42.1 Introduction to AM Function